 Lady Elizabeth (Libby) Sinclair has always felt out of place in London’s high society.
 Fascinated by science and botany, she would rather spend her days with her nose in her notebook, sketching the new plants surrounding her, than dressing up to spend the evening with the ton.
 Desperate to leave the city after her brother declares his plans for her to marry Lord Sheridan, Libby takes her maid, Mabena’s, advice and rents a small cottage on Saint Mary’s.
 Excited to be free, Libby’s dream of a quiet summer quickly comes to an end when she arrives at her lodging to discover that she is not the first person to inhabit the cottage that summer, nor is she the first Elizabeth.

 “Perhaps you weren’t perfectly adapted to the environs into which you were born, Libby.
 But that doesn’t mean He made a mistake in where He put you.
 It means only that He set you on a journey, like any other migratory creature who needs different settings for different seasons.
 He led you here.”

 Oliver Tremayne, a vicar, and fellow science enthusiast, is determined to find his sister.
-When Beth exclaimed her desire to spend the summer on Saint Mary’s, he could not deny her; however, Oliver knows something is wrong when her letters abruptly stop.
+When Beth exclaims her desire to spend the summer at Saint Mary’s, he cannot deny her; however, Oliver knows something is wrong when her letters abruptly stop.
 Going in search of her, Oliver is stunned to find another woman in the home his sister rented.
-More surprising, he knows the lady, having met her two years prior.
+More surprisingly, he knows the lady, having met her two years prior.